grempe/tss-rb/README.md

 is protected the same way as the secret.
 The algorithm used is `secret || hash(secret)`.
 You can use one of `NONE`, `SHA1`, or `SHA256`.

-The `format` arg takes a String Enum with either `'binary'` or `'human'` values.
+The `format` arg takes a String Enum with either `'human'` (default) or `'binary'` values.
+This instructs the output of a split to either provide an array of binary octet strings (a standard RTSS format for interoperability), or a human friendly URL Safe Base 64 encoded version of that same binary output.
-This instructs the output of a split to either provide an array of binary octet strings (standard RTSS format for interoperability), or a human friendly URL Safe Base 64 encoded version of that same binary output.
 The `human` format can be easily shared in a tweet, email, or even a URL.
 The `human` format is prefixed with `tss-VERSION-IDENTIFIER-THRESHOLD-` to make it easier to visually compare shares and see if they have matching identifiers and if you have enough shares to reach the threshold.
-Note, this prefix is not parsed or used by the `tss` combiner code at all.
-It is only for user convenience.

 The `pad_blocksize` arg takes an Integer between 0..255 inclusive.
 Your secret **MUST NOT** *begin* with this character (which was chosen to make less likely).